orbitalchicken/Roadmap/README.md

 	mintdrivers: Nvidia drivers dont automaticaly install nvidia-settings (Tested with nvidia-319 and nvidi-319-updates)
  	mintdrivers: broadcom wireless chipset is recognize well, but I can’t choose the upper button (it always go back to “do not use this device”) http://www.imagebanana.com/view/jx2lm7vz/drivermanager.jpg
-	mintdrivers: Driver manager list is always empty even Nvidia-319 driver installed (I’m also not sure if it should allow installation for detected hardware) apps/drivers: synaptic: Synaptic issues: [1] https://bugs.launchpad.net/ubuntu/+source/synaptic/+bug/1178024 [2] https://bugs.launchpad.net/ubuntu/+source/synaptic/+bug/1135687 [3] https://bugs.launchpad.net/ubuntu/+source/libgksu/+bug/1216045 [4] https://bugs.launchpad.net/ubuntu/+source/synaptic/+bug/1135687/comments/6 apps/drivers: wine: Same issue with Wine in Mate as in Cinnamon.
-Installer pops up some dialogs, they are transparent, and then crash.
-The Wine issue I reported disappears when I switch from multimonitor mode to single monitor.
-Haven’t tested that in Cinnamon.
-To replicate, create a multi-monitor setup where one monitor is ABOVE the other, and then run some wine apps.
-Haven’t tried to setup side by side. apps/drivers: Wine doesn’t work.
-Tried to install Picasa through Playonlinux, but the installation has failed.
-When I try to launch some wine application, I see the program window without any text and warning window without a text and then all this crashes.
-But there are no problem with ubuntu 13.10 at work at all. apps/drivers: wine: Installed Wine, few other packages, when I go to open a windows app (civ2 for the record), it opens the wine gecko installer, and then that window turns “clear” and I just see the desktop behind it. apps/drivers: language input short cut is terrible as it did on the saucy salamander If our linux mint is not going to focus on the ubuntu-tablet then I suggest to our linux mint team to abandon this very uncomfortable input method for other non-english countries including Korea super + space brings malfunction for menu, everytime I input super + space for type in korean then I meet menu pops up , and even it works not welll either.
+	mintdrivers: Driver manager list is always empty even Nvidia-319 driver installed (I’m also not sure if it should allow installation for detected hardware) apps/drivers: synaptic: Synaptic issues: [1] https://bugs.launchpad.net/ubuntu/+source/synaptic/+bug/1178024 [2] https://bugs.launchpad.net/ubuntu/+source/synaptic/+bug/1135687 [3] https://bugs.launchpad.net/ubuntu/+source/libgksu/+bug/1216045 [4] https://bugs.launchpad.net/ubuntu/+source/synaptic/+bug/1135687/comments/6 apps/drivers: language input short cut is terrible as it did on the saucy salamander If our linux mint is not going to focus on the ubuntu-tablet then I suggest to our linux mint team to abandon this very uncomfortable input method for other non-english countries including Korea super + space brings malfunction for menu, everytime I input super + space for type in korean then I meet menu pops up , and even it works not welll either.
 	mdm: always uses English keyboard layout?
 	mdm: With nvidia-current installed attempting to shutdown or restart from mdm hangs with black screen.
 Have to shutdown with the power button.